ComputationalRNABiology/pyicoteo/web_documentation/command.rst

     pyicos -h

-If you are interested in the usage of a particular command (for example, 'normalize') and the meaning of its flags type:
+If you are interested in the usage of a particular command (for example, 'extend') and the meaning of its flags type:

-    pyicos normalize -h
+    pyicos extend -h